Diphan

 Diphan (1970 – 13 March 2017) was an Indian film director known for his contributions to Malayalam cinema.
 Diphan was the son of dubbing artist Anandavally.
-He was best known as the director of the film Puthiya Mukham (2009), starring Prithviraj Sukumaran.
+He was best known as the director of the film Puthiya Mugham (2009), starring Prithviraj Sukumaran.
 In addition to Puthiya Mukham, he also directed the action-packed Malayalam film Hero (2012), which again featured Prithviraj in the lead role.

 Career

 Diphan started his career in Malayalam cinema industry as an Assistant Director, working under Shaji Kailas in films like Valliettan (2000), The Tiger, and Sound of Boot (2008).
-His directorial breakthrough came with Puthiya Mukham, which became a major success.
+His directorial breakthrough came with Puthiya Mugham, which became a major success.

 Following this, he directed Hero, another action film starring Prithviraj Sukumaran.
 In 2013, he directed SIM (Sorry I am Mad) and co-directed D Company, an anthology film featuring Jayasurya, Fahadh Faasil, Asif Ali (actor), Unni Mukundan and Anoop Menon.

 In 2014, Diphan directed The Dolphins, starring Suresh Gopi and Anoop Menon.
 His last directorial venture was Sathya, which featured Jayaram and Nikita Thukral in lead roles.
 His contribution to Malayalam cinema, especially in the action genre, remains appreciated.